ortus-art/allocator/README.md

 * LIFO - The memory is checked and freed from the end of the list
 * NONE (Default) - The memory is checked from the end of the list.
 The free memory blocks are not freed.

-### Allocator Memory Consumtion and Layout
+### Allocator Memory Consumption and Layout

 The allocator itself uses std::list.

 Each chunk has memory map bit set, where one bit is used for each element stored.
 Plus each item contains a pointer pointing to the chunk manager.
-So generally memory overhead is sizeof(void *) + 1 bit.
+So generally memory overhead is sizeof(void *) + 1 bit ignoring possible memory alignment.

 ## Forward Only List